K-PaaS/application-platform-guide-eng/user_guide/development_platform/java_api_service_metering.md

--   In case of Billing Policy
+-   In the case of Billing Policy

 		POST /v1/pricing/plans/:pricing_plan_id
 	>